kbseah/phylogenomics-tools/README.md

 Creates a new folder called "alignments" in working folder.

 For each marker gene listed in `ANALYSIS_MARKERS`, creates a multi-Fasta file containing that marker sequence from each species.
+If a given species is missing a marker, they will be skipped.
+When concatenating the alignment, they will be replaced by gap characters.

 Optional: Also create 16S alignment